Maumee River

-The Maumee River (pronounced /mɔːˈmiː/) (Hotaawathiipi; Taawaawa siipiiwi) is a river running in the United States Midwest from northeastern Indiana into northwestern Ohio and Lake Erie.
-It is formed at the confluence of the St. Joseph and St. Marys rivers, where Fort Wayne, Indiana has developed, and meanders northeastwardly for 137 mi through an agricultural region of glacial moraines before flowing into the Maumee Bay of Lake Erie.
+The Maumee River (pronounced /mɔːˈmiː/) (Hotaawathiipi; Taawaawa siipiiwi) is a river running in the Midwestern United States from northeastern Indiana into northwestern Ohio and Lake Erie.
+It is formed at the confluence of the St. Joseph and St. Marys rivers, where Fort Wayne, Indiana, has developed, and meanders northeastwardly for 137 mi through an agricultural region of glacial moraines before flowing into the Maumee Bay of Lake Erie.
 The city of Toledo is located at the mouth of the Maumee.
 The Maumee was designated an Ohio State Scenic River on July 18, 1974.
 The Maumee watershed is Ohio's breadbasket; it is two-thirds farmland, mostly corn and soybeans.
 It is the largest watershed of any of the rivers feeding the Great Lakes, and supplies five percent of Lake Erie's water.

 History

 Historically the river was also known as the Miami in United States treaties with Native Americans.
 As early as 1671, French colonists called the river Miami du Lac 'Miami of the Lake' (in contrast to the Miami of the Ohio or the Great Miami River, called Ahsenisiipi in the Miami-Illinois language).
 Maumee is an anglicized spelling of the Ottawa or Odawa name for the Miami tribe, Maamii.
 The Odawa had a village at the mouth of the Maumee River and occupied other territory in northwestern Ohio, including along its tributary, the Blanchard River.

 The Battle of Fallen Timbers, the final battle of the Northwest Indian War, was fought 3/4 mi north of the banks of the Maumee River.
 After this decisive victory for General Anthony Wayne, in 1795 Native Americans ceded a twelve-mile square tract around Perrysburg and Maumee to the United States by the Treaty of Greenville.
 They ceded additional lands, north of the river and downstream of Defiance, in the 1807 Treaty of Detroit.
 They ceded the remainder of the Maumee River valley in the 1817 Treaty of Fort Meigs.

 Prior to the development of canals, portages between the rivers were important trade routes.
 U.S. forces built forts such as Fort Loramie, Fort Recovery, and Fort Defiance along these routes.
 In honor of General Wayne's victory on the banks of the Maumee, the primary bridge crossing the river near downtown Toledo is named the Anthony Wayne Suspension Bridge.

 A dispute over control of part of the Maumee River region led to the so-called Toledo War between Ohio and the Michigan Territory.

 Agricultural practices along the Maumee River have contributed in the 21st century to high phosphate levels in Lake Erie.
 This has triggered algae blooms in the lake.
 The drinking water from the city of Toledo was made unsafe for consumption for nearly a week in August 2014 because of such algae blooms.